Learn Java Easy. Chapter 3 Exercises

 System.out.println("The entered symbol is: " + a);

 Exercise 10.
 Create a program that simulates the usage control of a photocopier in an office.
-The program will allow employees to enter the number of copies they want to make and will calculate the total cost.
-It will also keep track of the total copies made during the day.
+The program will allow employees to enter the number of copies they want to make and calculate the total cost.
+It will also keep track of the total number of copies made during the day.

 Solution: